 The first place to explore once your business starts is stand out on Google with a free business profile.

 For Pinterest, Instagram, and Facebook marketing, Tailwind helps automate the process by coming out with fresh designs that align with your brand (Tailwind Create) to scheduling and sharing from one dashboard.
 We are talking organic social media optimization; that is, opportunity available for free to Pinterest/Instagram/Facebook account holders.

-RelateSocial is a newly-introduced social media manager tool by NameCheap that supports more social media platforms in its Pro plan (including Twitter, Linkedin, Google Business profile, not supported on Tailwind) but seems lack design capabilities of Tailwind Create.
+RelateSocial is a newly-introduced social media manager tool by NameCheap that supports more social media platforms in its Pro plan (including Twitter, Linkedin, Google Business profile, not supported on Tailwind) but seems lacking design capabilities of Tailwind Create.

 6. Paid Ad Campaigns

 Given the dominance of Google Search, consider starting a Google Ad campaign choosing your targeted keyword, location that you wish to target, and daily budget.
 Similarly to make your business visible on social media, there are paid campaigns on Facebook, Pinterest, Instagram, Twitter, and Linkedin.

 Another paid/inorganic way to speedup your marketing activities is to subscribe to B2B database services like the ones by Apollo.io and ZoomInfo.

 Relevant article by Interact: Organic Ads vs. Paid Ads: How to Use Both in Your Business

 For the above tasks, you can also hire us to get your work done in a professional way.